yueyang0115/mini-amazon/README.md

     - any authenticated user can register as a seller(or unregister)
     - seller will has his/her own selling page, displaying all products they are selling
     - sellers will have a product management system which he/she can
             - publish new products
             - edit their selling products(e.g. name, price, category)
             - delete(or on sell) their selling products
 - [x] Search bar in home page.
     - search products from all categories
     - search products in one specific category
     - search products for one specific seller
 - [x] A **full-featured order page**.
-    - search bar --- locate any order quickly
+    - search bar --- locate any order by item name
-    - delete any history order
+    - delete any history orders
-    - view detail of any order
+    - view detail of any orders
 - [x] Build-in data
     - use **signals** to make sure we have some build-in data(e.g. initial items, defualt user), easy to deploy
 - [x] Warehouse **dynamic alloccation**.
     - we have 10 build-in warehouses(as part of the initial data)
     - we will allocate the nearest warehouse to each package(to facilate the delivery process)
 - [x] Email notification.
-    - we will send a confirmation email to user once purchased successful
+    - we will send a confirmation email to user once purchase successful
 - [x] Product category.
     - several category of products, can switch between them in the home page
 - [x] Edit user profile